arthurborgesdev/unidiversity/README.md

 ## Getting Started

-clone the file from Github.
+Clone the file from Github.

 ### Prerequisites